-Eric provides the strategic leadership to the company, working with and leading the Atteris Management Team.
+Eric provides the strategic leadership to the company, working with and leading the Atteris Leadership Team.
 The team’s focus is to establish, implement and over-see the long-term goals, strategies, plans and policies of the company.
 In addition, Eric also acts as Principal Consultant.

 - 2004, “Application of Trenchless Technology to Cross a Pristine Shoreline”, ASTT No-dig Conference, Melbourne, Australia